 I didn’t want to party, or go to clubs and pubs; I didn’t want to drink; I didn’t want to make small talk; I didn’t want to be part of an extracurricular society; and I couldn’t understand why other people cared or would want to either, or why or how I should care in turn; all I wanted to do was indulge my interest: namely talking and writing about music, literature, and philosophy.
 I didn’t want people to think that there was nothing else beyond that, however true that may be, and peg me as some one-track mind freak.
 In short, I didn’t feel the need to seek comfort from other people, nor their validation or company, and the only time I ever saw or spoke to anybody was when I saw the very few people who I knew in a lecture, or if I spoke to my academics.

 That isn’t to say that university hasn’t been an alienating and isolating experience, nor that I am some unemotional machine (another stereotype!)
-I feel things incredibly deeply, with levels of attachment and resonance unmatched by others – when a poem, play, painting, novel, film, or a song breaks through, I latch on to it with every sinew of my being – a feeling I don’t think I could have/haven’t had with a person.
-Rather, being around other people actualises my alterity, breaks the hermetic seal I have built, and often creates an enormous amount of stress: navigating conversations, knowing what is and isn’t okay to say, parsing body language.
+I feel things incredibly deeply, with levels of attachment and resonance unmatched by others – when a poem, play, painting, novel, film, or a song breaks through, I latch on to it with every sinew of my being – a feeling I don’t think I could have amongst people.
+Rather, being around other people actualises my alterity, breaks the hermetic seal I have built, and often creates an enormous amount of stress: navigating conversations, knowing what is and isn’t okay to say and when to/not to say it, parsing body language.
 Practising eye contact duration and gestures in the mirror at home has helped, I think.
 And people, too, surprise me sometimes – they can bring great joy, in their own way.

 Regarding all I’ve said: autism is not a lodestone, and my ‘condition’ does not pose obstacles nearly as burdensome as my non-verbal counterparts.
 My autism is the source of all the qualities that make me good at what I do: namely, reading and writing critically about literature.
 As it turns out, people with Asperger’s tend to be rather bright!
 My mind is frenetic, constantly making connections in and across the books I am reading and have read, enabling me to weave complex arguments and exegeses often sui generis within my cohort.

 It’s summer now.
 The final year is over.
 My academic pursuits remain what primarily give me security and value in a world where my own value is measured in a completely different, social currency – where it cannot be gauged and accessed easily and I find it hard to reciprocate those who try.
 But I don’t feel ashamed of my brain.
-I wouldn’t ever want to ‘give up’ being autistic (I’m looking at you, Elizabeth Moon).
+I wouldn’t ever want to ‘give up’ being autistic.
 Not for a moment.
-Yes, it means, socially, I am an island that few can or would even (want to) tread upon…
+Though it means, socially, I am an island…

 So though I ‘um’ and ‘ah’ at the Janus of great change, I close here with Max Ehrmann in my mind: